What is the nucleus?

 blood cells), and some have several (i.e. skeletal

-This image opposite shows a diagram of the nucleus.
+This image below shows a diagram of the nucleus.

 Nuclei look different cell types, and when cells divide.
 For example, in different types of white blood cells, in interphase, the nucleus can have one, or more lobes, and the number of lobes is characteristic of the type of white blood cell.